Steel (1997 film)

-Steel is a 1997 American superhero film loosely based on the DC Comics character of the same name.
+Steel is a 1997 American superhero film based on the DC Comics character of the same name.
 The film stars Shaquille O'Neal as John Henry Irons and his alter-ego Steel, Annabeth Gish as his wheelchair-using partner Susan Sparks, and Judd Nelson as their rival Nathaniel Burke.

 The plot centers on an accident caused by Burke which leaves Sparks paralyzed.
 The accident results in Irons quitting his job.
 Burke begins mass-producing weapons and selling them to criminals.
 In order to stop Burke, Irons and Sparks create a suit of armor that leads Irons to become the superhero Steel.

 Written and directed by Kenneth Johnson, the film separates itself from the comic book series (and John Henry Irons' status as a supporting character of Superman) by using original protagonists and antagonists.

-On its initial release, Steel was a box office bomb and was panned by critics, who complained about the film's "cheesiness" and bad acting.
+Upon its initial release on August 15, 1997, Steel was a box-office bomb and received generally negative reviews from critics, who complained about the film's "cheesiness" and poor acting.

 Plot

-John Henry Irons (Shaquille O'Neal) is a weapons designer who invents high-tech laser guns, protective armor, and sonic sound cannons for the United States military.
-One soldier, Nathaniel Burke (Judd Nelson), decides to show just what Irons' weapons can do and sets one of Irons' sonic cannons at the highest power setting, firing the device at an abandoned building.
-However, the weapon backfires and destroys the building the team is situated in.
-Irons' partner, Susan "Sparky" Sparks (Annabeth Gish), is crushed by a large slab of concrete in the ensuing chaos.
+John Henry Irons is a weapons designer who invents high-tech laser guns, protective armor, and sonic sound cannons for the United States military.
+One soldier, Nathaniel Burke, decides to show just what Irons' weapons can do and sets one of Irons' sonic cannons at the highest power setting, firing the device at an abandoned building, but the weapon backfires and destroys the building the team is situated in.
+Irons' partner, Susan "Sparky" Sparks, is crushed by a large slab of concrete in the ensuing chaos.
 In court, Irons reveals Burke's role in the incident and Burke is dismissed from the military.
 Because his weapons resulted in Sparks becoming a paraplegic, Irons resigns in disgust.
 Meanwhile, Burke hatches a plot to sell Irons' weapons to criminal gangs, recruiting a video arcade manager to help him carry out this deed.

 Irons witnesses a bank robbery organized by gang members wielding Burke's modified guns; they escape before he can interrogate them on where they obtained the weapons.
 The gang does not tell Irons anything when confronted directly in their hideout.
 Irons visits Sparks in a veteran's hospital and takes her to his own assembled laboratory, where he hopes he and Sparks can create weapons needed to combat the criminals.
-With the help of Uncle Joe (Richard Roundtree), they forge a suit of armor and the weaponry necessary for Irons to carry out his war on crime and become the vigilante "Steel".
-However, during his crusade against crime, Irons is pursued by the cops and is forced to return to his lair.
-The next night, the robbers arrange to rob another bank.
+With the help of Uncle Joe, they forge a suit of armor and the weaponry necessary for Irons to carry out his war on crime and become the vigilante "Steel".
+During his crusade against crime, Irons is pursued by the cops and is forced to return to his lair.
+Five nights later, the robbers arrange to rob another bank.
 Irons, as Steel, tries to stop them, but is hindered by the robbers' weapons.
-When Irons returns to his grandmother's (Irma P. Hall) house, he is arrested.
+When Irons returns to his grandmother's house, he is arrested.